imelilabourne/Shopping-App/README.md

 ##### Does not include payment transaction.

 ## Development server

-Run `json-server products.json --port 3000`.
+Run `npm install` for dependencies.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start` for a dev server.

+Navigate to `http://localhost:4200/` and enjoy shopping with shoppoo 😊